DennisGicheru/Hospital-Management-System/README.md

-# webapp for a hospital management systm
+# webapp for a hospital management system